What should a good coach have on the court?

 Kids balls and stuff

-Your adult clients may come along with their children unexpectedly, so you must be ready to conduct a quality lesson for the whole family.
-A coach can say the worst thing: "Sorry, I was not prepared".
+Your adult clients may unexpectedly bring their children along, so you must be ready to conduct a quality lesson for the whole family.
+A coach can say the worst thing: "Sorry, I was not prepared."

 Finally

 You never know what can happen, but when you are prepared with these items, you lower your chances of being surprised.
-It takes a few minutes, but it can impact your coaching sessions or career as a tennis coach.
-More importantly, it provides an image of a well-prepared professional coach to your players.
+It takes a few minutes but can impact your coaching sessions or career as a tennis coach.
+More importantly, it provides your players with an image of a well-prepared professional coach.

 Page Reference